agrath/zwack/README.md

   * power - enable broadcasting CSP with Power only data
   * cadence - enable broadcasting CSP with Cadence data (to be combined with `power`)
   * speed - enable broadcasting CSP with Speed data (to be combined with `power` and `cadence`)
+  * hr - enable broadcasting HR with HR BPM data (and a battery service at 75%)
   * metric - sets running speed to metric rather than imperial (km/hr instead of miles/hr)

 # Requirements